A glimpse into the Dutch Records of the Sri Lanka National Archives:

 The first recorded instance of the ‘de fonseka‘ name in Sri Lanka, that of Adigar Don Michael de Fonseka (1658).

 The origin of record keeping in Sri Lanka goes back to earliest times, beginning with the introduction of Buddhism to Sri Lanka during the 3rd Century B.C.
 Buddhist temples spread thru ought the country and they preserved the teachings of the Buddha in record.
 The Mahavansa (the great chronicle) written during the 5th century A.D. by a Buddhist monk named Mahanama records a continuous history of the island from the earliest times up to the 6th century A.D.
 The other chronicle, Chulavansa, follows this.
-This record keeping later on expanded from the temples and the palace to other administrative tasks as well.

 The Portuguese who ruled this island from 1505-1638 AD made use of the indigenous land records relating to the maritime districts under their control, which formed the basis of their “Thombos” and “Forals” (Rent registers).
 When the Portuguese possessions in the island were attacked by the Dutch in 1640 A.D. bulk of the records were destroyed.
 Today there is very little original material preserved from the Portuguese period of Sri Lanka.
 Although the Island has a well-documented history based on inscriptions and the great chronicles covering a period of twenty-three centuries, its oldest archives extant in Sri Lanka dates back to the 17th century.
 Its meager 16th century archives are in Lisbon and Goa and the Archives of the Sinhalese monarchy has been lost to posterity.
 The history of Sri Lanka can be studied from original archival sources only from the 17th century onwards, and this refers to the Dutch period.